 The decision to develop Tomua was made while the NZKMB had responsibility for the industry.
 The variety was developed in order to bring benefits to the whole industry.
 The benefits that were expected of Tomua were to be shared by the industry as a whole.
-In order to develop the variety contracts were entered into

-15 Comments in September 2001 concerning the Provisional Decision of 27 August 2001 with growers for a 10 year period.
+In order to develop the variety contracts were entered into with growers for a 10 year period.
 They entitled growers to sell Tomua to the NZKMB until 2007.